AriFordsham/GHCWiki/commentary/rts/haskell-execution.md

 # The Haskell Execution Model

-The STG language? has a clear *operational* model, as well as having a declarative lambda-calculus reading.
+The [STG language](commentary/compiler/stg-syn-type) has a clear *operational* model, as well as having a declarative lambda-calculus reading.
 The business of the code generator is to translate the STG program into `C--`, and thence to machine code, but that is mere detail.
 From the STG program you should be able to understand:

 - What functions are in the compiled program, and what their entry and return conventions are
 - What heap objects are allocated, when, and what their layout is